Creating An Herb Garden

-Purchase organic soil from your local source which is composed of sand, compost, and aged manure.
-Loosen the soil prior to planting, by digging it with a large garden fork.
-This is a necessary step for water to be able to pass through the soil as well as creating space for roots to grow.
+Purchase organic soil from your local source, which is composed of sand, compost, and aged manure.
+Loosen the soil before planting by digging it with a large garden fork.
+This is a necessary step for water to be able to pass through the ground as well as creating space for roots to grow.

 Choosing which Herbs to Plant

-There are a huge variety of herbs you can choose from but for fail-proof herbs for beginners, you can start with mint.
+There is a wide variety of herbs you can choose from, but for fail-proof herbs for beginners, you can start with mint.
 Mint offers a refreshing and cooling bite to dishes.
 You can also make fresh mint tea from the leaves.
-Take note that mint grows vigorously and can creep over your whole garden if left untrimmed.
+Take note that mint thrives and can creep over your whole garden if left untrimmed.

 Choose from Seeds or Seedlings

 Herbs, like some vegetables, can be planted as seeds or seedlings.
-Both are available in most nurseries or if you have a kind neighbor or friend, you can simply ask them for a seedling of their herbs.
-Seedlings are easier to grow since it has already sprouted but growing herbs from seeds are not that difficult.
-Seeds are also cheaper and you can get several packets for the price of one seedling.
+Both are available in most nurseries, or if you have a kind neighbor or friend, you can ask them for a seedling of their herbs.
+Seedlings are easier to grow since it has already sprouted, but growing herbs from seeds are not that difficult.
+Seeds are also cheaper, and you can get several packets for the price of one seedling.

 Contrary to popular belief, frequent harvesting won’t damage the herbs.
-In fact, it is required for fast-growing herbs like mint.
-Frequent harvesting will result in the production of more foliage.
+It is a requirement for fast-growing herbs like mint.
+Regular harvesting will result in the production of more foliage.

-In whatever way you grow your herbs, there’s always something amazing about harvesting your own homegrown produce.
+In whatever way you grow your herbs, there’s always something amazing about harvesting your homegrown produce.
 Food will certainly taste better.
-After all, these herbs are the product of your care and efforts and what better way to show your family how much you love other them than providing them with your homegrown produce?
+After all, these herbs are the product of your care and efforts, and what better way to show your family how much you love them than providing them with your homegrown produce?